 - Banana leaves (optional)

-- In a pan mix 2 cups coconut milk and 2 tbsp dark brown sugar.
+- In a pan mix 2 cups coconut milk and 2 tbsp sugar.
 Mix till sugar dissolves and the liquid turns a caramel-like color.

 - Add the rice into the pan and mix till rice fully absorbs the coconut caramel mix.
 Stop mixing when the rice turns too sticky to mix.

 - In another pan at medium heat, add the coconut cream.
-Mix continuously till the oil and solids fully separate.
+Continue to cook, mixing continuously till the oil and solids fully separate.
 This may take 5-8 minutes.
-Once the coconut curds turn a golden brown color, strain and set aside to cool.
+Once the coconut curds turn a golden brown color, strain and allow to cool.